product

 Likely after the current tranche, assuming continued customer demand:

-• Jira, Datadog, and Grafana integrations: pushing findings into the systems teams already use for triage and monitoring
+• Datadog and Grafana integrations: pushing findings into monitoring tools teams already use for triage

 • Expanded reporting surfaces: more export/share formats for weekly reviews, audit snapshots, and stakeholder updates